 - Income Statements

 - Cash Flow Statement

 - Statements of Shareholders

 The Criminal Defense Lawyer said that charges for hate crimes vary in different states.
 But, many hate crimes are felonies, which are punishable by more than one year in prison.

 Should you disclose elements of your personal identity in the diversity statement?

-It is important to remember that some people wich to share their personal background in their actual statement.
+It is important to remember that some people wich to share their personal background statement in their actual statement.
 However, some may not be comfortable in doing so.
 Reflecting on your personal preference can helpful regardless.
 Some level of transparency may help readers contextualize the experiences and approaches you talk about in your statement.

 A diversity statement is relatively a new addition to your packet.
-Even if some organizations are still developing assessment tools for such statements, you can use this novelty to your advantage by writing a stellar statement that highlights your record of contributions to diversity and inclusivity and commitment to future efforts.
+Even if some organizations are still developing promotion assessment tools for such statements, you can use this novelty to your advantage by writing a stellar statement that highlights your record of contributions to diversity and inclusivity and commitment to future efforts.